ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 11. On the **Protection settings** pane, select the following options and click **Next**:

-    - Under **Select the action for unknown potentially malicious URLs in messages**: Select **On – URLs will be rewritten and checked against a list of known malicious links when user clicks on the link**.
+    - Under **Action on potentially malicious URLs within Emails** select **On: Safe Links checks a list of known, malicious links when users click links in email.
+URLs are rewritten by default**.

     - Also select **On** for unknown or potentially malicious URLs within Microsoft Teams.